RoadieHQ/backstage-plugin-security-insights/README.md

 ## Features

 - List detected vulnerabilities for your repository, with filtering and search.
-- Show basic statistics widget about detected vulnerabilities for your repository and branches.
+- Show statistics widget about detected vulnerabilities for your repository.

 ## Links